curl/everything-curl/http/response.md

 delivered (or similar). curl considers a successful sending and receiving of HTTP to be good.

-The first digit of the HTTP response code is a kind of "error class":
+The first digit of the HTTP response code is a kind of error class:

  - 1xx: transient response, more is coming
  - 2xx: success